 7. In the Comecon the Soviet Union was a much bigger country than the others.
 Its leading role prevailed, but the interests of the Hungarian economy weren’t subordinated to those of the Soviet.
 Soviet companies didn’t own Hungarian companies and the Soviet government didn’t meddle in the decisions of the Hungarian government.

 Interests of German and French capital are decisive in the EU.
 They abolished the production of sugar in Hungary to provide market for the German sugar.
 They crippled the Hungarian agriculture in order to stop it from acting as competition to German, French, Spanish and Italian agriculture in the new markets.
 The presence of German capital in the Hungarian economy is very strong.
 A big part of the Hungarian export comes from German companies.
-Hungary is economically dependant on Germany.
+Hungary is economically dependent on Germany.

 All this demonstrates that the EU is based on the operation of the laws of the capitalist economy.
 The strengthening tendency for the concentration and centralization of agricultural production, a general tendency in capitalism, is reinforced by the EU’s policies.
 Due to uneven capitalist development, the economic conditions for the reproduction of capital are different in the various countries and often better in the stronger and more developed capitalist countries, like Germany.
 So objectively, capital, which seeks the greatest rate of profit, transfers its activities from one country to another.